 The Image Worktable is where you import fabric scans.
 Click the Import Image tool to open the Import dialog.
 This dialog lets you navigate to the location of the file you want to import.
 EQ8 can import the following formats: bitmap (.bmp), GIF (.gif), JPEG (.jpg), PNG (.png) and TIFF (.tif).
 The most common file formats for scanning and web images are jpg and png.

 When you’re saving the files you want to import, we recommend that you save them in a single folder.
 You can create your own folder or use the Documents > My EQ8 > Images folder.
-Navigate to the folder containing the files, and click directly on the file to select is.
+Navigate to the folder containing the files, and click directly on the file to select it.
 Click the Open button and the image will display on the worktable.

 When you open any image, EQ will display the image so that it fits your screen.
 The way it fits your screen depends on the image’s resolution as well as the screen resolution of your computer’s display.
 The zoom level will display as a percentage in the palette.
 Click View Actual Size, and then click Fit to Window to observe the difference.